conjurer-rich/flow-decision-records/pages/docs/playbook.md

 - Grounded in user needs and real-world context
 - Made using a lightweight advice process
-- Shared transparently using a Flow Decision Record (FDR)
+- Shared transparently using a [Flow Decision Record (FDR)](https://www.flow-decision.com/docs/overview)
 - Reviewed and evolved over time—not set in stone

-## 2. Why Flow Decisions Matter
+## 2. Why Flow Decisions matter

 In fast-moving organizations, decisions about team structures, boundaries, ownership, and responsibilities are often made informally—or not made at all.
 This leads to: